thefuzz25/thefuzz25.github.io/_notes/ian/2021, in a Nutshell.md

 “Expectations are the thief of joy.”

-And owning to this very fact, we all must have had a pretty good time, as expectations were probably an all time low [[2020, in a Nutshell|after 2020]].
+And owning to this very fact, we all must have had a pretty good time, as expectations were probably an all time low after 2020.
 And as a treat, the year started off, with the impeachment of Donald Trump from the White House (more on that later…) before we had the Olympics and the IPL to consume ourselves with; ending on quite a bittersweet note, with the Omicron on our hands.

 In this chronicle, you have got a lot to look up for, as I present to you my highlights of the stellar year 2021!